Frequently Asked Questions

 Are enrolments still open?

-Enrolments for all other year levels are currently at capacity.
+Our current Prep to Year 6 classes are currently at capacity.
 However, if a vacancy arises or students are coping well with the size of their class, we may look adding additional students to the class.
-The school has a waitlist available for each year level.
+The school has a waitlist available.
 For further details on how to join the waitlist, please see the Enrolments page of the website.